-- 6. The second special problem mentioned above, the methods of statistical reporting used by the Soviet-occupied Zone, was closely connected with the political orientation of all economic measures.
-Though this might appear unusual, if not absurd, from the point of view of Western economic thinking, the Soviet-Zonal statistics were ideologically motivated and not objective and had always to be seen against the political background. - 7.
-In spite of their unreliability, one could not avoid consulting the data contained in the Soviet-zonal statistical year-book, the official economic plans, the plan fulfilment reports and whatever other official or unofficial sources were available.
+6. The second special problem mentioned above, the methods of statistical reporting used by the Soviet-occupied Zone, was closely connected with the political orientation of all economic measures.
+Though this might appear unusual, if not absurd, from the point of view of Western economic thinking, the Soviet-Zonal statistics were ideologically motivated and not objective and had always to be seen against the political background.

+In spite of their unreliability, one could not avoid consulting the data contained in the Soviet-zonal statistical the official economic plans, the plan fulfilment year-book. reports and whatever other official or unofficial sources were available.
 Compared with reports from other Soviet bloc countries, Soviet-zonal plan fulfilment reports contained only very little information.
-In the statistics, the goods selected were changed deliberately or the various categories of goods were re-grouped to make comparisons difficult.
-Experts working patiently over details would repeatedly notice contradictions and inconsistencies even in one and the same document.
-These particular methods of reporting would seem to be intended primarily to prove in figures the stability of the system and the steady growth of the economy.
-These figures were not outright falsifications; rather they were misleading combinations of data which might in themselves be correct.
-Soviet-zonal statistics should therefore neither be ignored nor accepted at their face value.
+In the statistics, the goods selected were changed deliberately or the various categories of goods were re-grouped Experts working patiently over to make comparisons difficult. details would repeatedly notice contradictions and inconsistencies These particular methods of even in one and the same document.